jimbobbennett/StarWarsCopilot/4-call-tools/README.md

 Tools are code functions that describe what they do, the parameters they need, and the response they return in natural language, in a way that the LLM can process.
 You can then send a user prompt to the LLM along with tool calling information, and if the LLM needs to call the tool, it will return a response that lists the tool it needs to call and the parameters to pass.
 Your code then calls the tool, and send the tool response to the LLM to process to get a final response.

+The LLM itself cannot call the tool directly, it can only return a response saying it needs the tool to be called.

 ```mermaid
 flowchart TD
     S[System prompt] --> A[Prompt]